Where to find support

 - Neuroblastoma Australia supports and helps families of children with neuroblastoma and organises fundraising activities for neuroblastoma research.

-- Redkite provides financial assistance, emotional support and educational assistance to children with cancer and their families.
-It also has scholarships available for specific educational goals.
+- Redkite provides emotional and mental health support, financial assistance, and practical support to children and teens (0-18) with cancer and their families.

 - Ronald McDonald House Charities provides programs including educational support and accommodation near treatment centres.

-- Rare Cancers Australia supports patients with rare and less common cancers, including several children's cancers.
+- Rare Cancers Australia supports patients with rare and less common cancers, including all children's cancers.

 - The Australia and New Zealand Sarcoma Association has more information about sarcoma and where to find a sarcoma specialist.